BurraAbhishek/Standard-Calculator/README.md

 The test results depend on two factors:
 - Site code
 - Server configuration

-On this [website](https://burraabhishek.github.io/Standard-Calculator/), all current hints are triggered due to server configurations.

 ## License
 The source code is licensed under the terms of the MIT License, unless mentioned otherwise.